lubianat/tiokhin2020/notes_on_model_claims_by_lubiana.md

-# Model clains
+# Model clao,s

 I will write long reports for some claims, but not for all.

 Notably, I will make it clear whenever I find something strange.
-So the lack of a report means that it is *quite probably okay*.
+The lack of a report means that it is *probably okay*.

+The snippets here are (except when noted) derived from a revised and cleaned version of the model.
+The logic, however, was not changed in the refactoring process, as far as the established unit tests could cover.

 ## 01